Table of Contents

-The berries / fruits of plant are slightly bigger than full-sized pea and are round shaped.
-They are wrinkled and blackish brown in colour.
+The berries / fruits of the plant are slightly bigger than full-sized pea, and are round shaped.
+They are wrinkled, and blackish brown in color.
 The kernel is white, bitter in taste, and oily.
 The seed contains approximately 1.5 percent of poisonous crystalline principle, Picrotoxin (sesquiterpene glycoside C30H34O13).
 Picrotoxin is also present in leaves.

 Picrotoxin is a convulsant.
 It is a noncompetitive antagonist at GABA-A receptors.
 Picrotoxin is used as a central nervous system stimulant, antidote, convulsant, and GABA (gamma aminobutyric acid) antagonist.
-The fishermen in southern India use the seeds of plant as a poison to stun fish and catch them easily.
+The fishermen in southern India use the seeds of the plant as a poison to stun fish, and catch them easily.

 Since, Anamirta cocculus seeds are powerful poison they are not used internally.
 Externally it is used as insecticide.